anup-moitra/foundational-linux-training/01-understanding-linux-concepts/01-everyday-linux.md

 > 🔎 **Try this:** Open your router’s admin page and look for an “Open-source licenses” or “GPL” section: many vendors list **Linux** and **BusyBox** there.

-For example, when I logged into my Wi-Fi router’s admin page, I discovered it runs a lightweight Linux system (with BusyBox).
+For example, when I logged into my Wi-Fi router’s admin page, I discovered it runs a lightweight Linux system (with OpenWrt).
 That little discovery made Linux feel less abstract and more like something quietly running in my own home.

 ### 🏁 Conclusion